Johannes Driessler

-Johannes Driessler (26 January 1921 in Friedrichsthal, Saarland – 3 May 1998 in Detmold) was a German composer, organist, and lecturer.
+Johannes Driessler (26 January 1921 – 3 May 1998) was a German composer, organist, and lecturer.
+He composed operas, chamber music, and especially sacred music both vocal and for organ.

+Life and work

-Driessler studied composition and organ in Cologne at the Musikhochschule from 1939 to 1940.
+Driessler was born in Friedrichsthal on 26 January 1921.
+He studied from 1939 at the Pädagogische Akademie Dortmund, and from 1940 composition and organ at the Musikhochschule Köln.
 In November 1940, Driessler enlisted in the military; in 1944 he married Gertrude Ledermann.
 After World War II, he became a teacher in 1945 in Schondorf am Ammersee.
-In 1946, he became a lecturer at the Northwest German Academy of Music in Detmold.
-Here he began writing much church music.
-He left the academy in 1953 to focus on composition, but returned in 1954, becoming a professor in 1958 and Vice Chancellor in 1959, a post he would retain until 1972.
+In 1946, he became a lecturer at the newly founded Nordwestdeutsche Musikakademie Detmold.
+Here he began to focus on composing church music.
+He left his teaching position in 1950 to focus on composition, but returned in following 1954, becoming a professor in 1958 and vice chancellor in 1960, a post he would retain until 1972.
+He retired from teaching in 1983.

-He was awarded the Westphalian Music Prize in 1959; and in 1962 the Kunstpreis des Saarlandes.